dhall-lang/dhall-to-cabal/README.md

 I love Cabal, and `.cabal` files aren't *bad*, but they are hardly great either.
 A major limitation is the lack of a way to import things.
 This leads to code duplication and repetition, and we all know this is a bad thing.
-The means of abstraction in a cabal file a pretty rudimentary too - why not just give us proper variables and let us figure out how best to abstract things?
+The means of abstraction in a cabal file is pretty rudimentary too - why not just give us proper variables and let us figure out how best to abstract things?

 If you accept the above argument, then Dhall-to-Cabal might be of interest to